softpva/factorizeBarrels/readme.md

 # About
 > This 2D game is part of a experimental set of educational games built in godot engine using gdscript language. (like python)
->
+> Factorize a number hitting off barrels.
 > [Based on the Udemy course by Daniel Ciolfi ](https://www.udemy.com/share/101H2o3@0zyuHpubHArkGylel-tlkpuc2Z8f7BSf-UPUKMRqKbIxfDej4CiTEewmp7UrDPCV/)
 >
 > [![NPM](https://img.shields.io/npm/l/react)](./LICENSE)